pecknigel/exchange-tickers-practice-project/README.md

+**This project is a working draft.
+It is not complete.
+Please make use of it.
+Feedback is appreciated.**

 # Exchange Tickers Practice Project

 This repository is provided for students looking to work on a data service to generate fake trading price tickers representing active markets.